M1 Finance vs. Robinhood: Overview

 Investors who want asset variety (+ crypto)

-Robinhood and M1 Finance let you invest in stocks, ETFs, and cryptocurrency, but only Robinhood provides options, futures, and American Depositary Receipts (ADR) investment choices.
-If you understand how to buy cryptocurrency and are interested in doing so, you have fewer options with M1 Finance.
+Robinhood and M1 Finance let you invest in stocks, ETFs, and cryptocurrency, but only Robinhood offers options, futures, and American Depositary Receipts (ADRs).
+If you understand how to buy cryptocurrency and are interested in doing so, you have fewer options with M1 Finance — Robinhood supports over 60 cryptocurrencies, while M1 currently only supports 14.

 Fractional-share investing